-- 3.3.2 MEC Action: As soon as feasible and within fourteen (14) calendar days after such summary suspension has been imposed, the MEC shall meet to review and consider the action and if necessary begin the investigation process as noted in Section 2.2 above.
-Upon request and at the discretion of the MEC, the Practitioner will be given the opportunity to address the MEC concerning the action, on such terms and conditions as the MEC may impose, although in no event shall any meeting of the MEC, with or without the Practitioner, constitute a "hearing" as defined in this hearing and appeal plan, nor shall any procedural rules with respect to hearing and appeal apply.
-The MEC may modify, continue, or terminate the summary restriction or suspension, but in any event, it shall furnish the Practitioner with notice of its decision. - 3.3.3 Procedural Rights: Unless the MEC promptly terminates the summary restriction or suspension prior to or immediately after reviewing the results of any investigation described above, the Member or other Practitioner with privileges without membership (or applicant for the above) shall be entitled to the respective procedural rights afforded by this hearing and appeal plan once the restrictions or suspension last more than 14 calendar days.
+- 3.2.2 MEC Action: As soon as feasible and within fourteen (14) calendar days after such precautionary suspension has been imposed, the MEC shall meet to review and consider the action and if necessary, begin the investigation process as noted in Section 2.2 above.
+Upon request and at the discretion of the MEC, the practitioner will be given the opportunity to address the MEC concerning the action, on such terms and conditions as the MEC may impose, although in no event shall any meeting of the MEC, with or without the practitioner, constitute a "hearing" as defined in this hearing and appeal plan, nor shall any procedural rules with respect to hearing and appeal apply.
+The MEC may modify, continue, or terminate the precautionary restriction or suspension, but in any event, it shall furnish the practitioner with notice of its decision. - 3.2.3 Procedural Rights: Unless the MEC promptly terminates the precautionary restriction or suspension prior to or immediately after reviewing the results of any investigation described above, the member or other physician or dentist with privileges without membership (or applicant for the above) shall be entitled to the procedural rights afforded by this hearing and appeal plan once the restrictions or suspension last more than 14 calendar days.